lmshackelford/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+1. What contributed most
+All of the hands on stuff was great.
+The prework videos put me to sleep but being here helped me a lot.
+It was engaging and my mind didn't wander.
+2. what contributed least
+It's a bit weird to partner up when I havent met anyone in the room.
+It might have been nice to do some intros in the beginning.
+3. would recommend?
+Absolutely, 10/10 would reccomend.